Yinka Ilori: Early life and education

 Ilori grew up in a multicultural neighbourhood on Essex Road in Islington and attended St Jude and St Paul's Church of England Primary School.

 His father was a store manager for B&Q and his mother worked as an events caterer.
 Ilori recalls the vibrant outfits worn by his parents' friends and family at house parties when he was little.
-Visiting Nigeria as a child had an important impact on him and helped him better understand his family’s cultural heritage.
+Visiting Nigeria as a child had an important impact on him and helped him better understand his family's cultural heritage.

 Ilori studied art and design (with a focus on furniture and product design) at London Metropolitan University from 2006 to 2009.
+He lives and works in London.

 Career

 After completing his degree, Ilori worked as an intern with furniture designer Lee Broom.
-His first solo work was supported by a £3,500 grant from The Prince’s Trust.
+His first solo work was supported by a £3,500 grant from The Prince's Trust.
 He began his professional practice in 2011, initially by upcycling second-hand furniture, and taking inspiration from the colour and design aesthetic of West African textiles.
 Early in his career, he worked at a Marks & Spencer store in Moorgate.
-The company later engaged him to design products, including a recyclable carrier bag.
+The company later hired him to design products, including a recyclable carrier bag.

-Ilori’s mixed cultural heritage is an influence in his work.
+Ilori's mixed cultural heritage is an influence in his work.
 The Nigerian parables his parents told him as a child have become a major source of inspiration for his designs.
 In 2013, one such parable, "No matter how long the neck of a giraffe is, it still cannot see the future", led to a five-piece collection of chairs which Ilori transformed from broken and cast-off furniture into abstract, brightly coloured new works of art "to share a lesson from this childhood story — that we should not be judgemental".